How to Calculate Spot Welding Cost: A Step-by-Step Guide

 Telegram

-To calculate spot-welding cost step-by-step, you’ll log material weights and unit prices, measure consumable use (wire, electrodes) per run, and record ARC on/off time to get kWh consumed.
-Add labor by multiplying cycle time by hourly wage, then apportion machine depreciation and maintenance per operating hour.
-Include overhead, gas, and utilities, sum costs to get cost-per-weld, then multiply by welds-per-part for cost-per-part — continue for templates, parameter tweaks, and validation methods.
+To calculate spot-welding cost, log material weights and unit prices, then measure consumable use (wire, electrodes) per run.
+Record ARC on/off time to get kWh consumed.
+Multiply cycle time by the hourly wage for labor, then spread machine depreciation and maintenance across operating hours.
+Add overhead, gas, and utilities, sum everything to get cost-per-weld, then multiply by welds-per-part for your final cost-per-part.

 Understanding Resistance Spot Welding Basics